Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the linear stretch map

-for any increasing convex function $\varphi$; moreover, if $\varphi$ is strictly convex, then equality holds in \eqref{Inequality} if and only if $f= f^*$.
+i.e., the linear stretch map $f^{\ast}$ minimizes the mean distortion functional over the class $\mathcal{F}$.
+Moreover, if $\varphi$ is strictly convex, then equality holds in \eqref{Inequality} if and only if $f= f^*$.

-The following example shows that strict convexity of $\varphi$ is indeed a necessary assumption for the uniqueness of the minimizer.
-Indeed, if we take $\varphi(t) = t$ then \eqref{Inequality1} holds true, however the mean distortion functional has infinitely many minimizers as indicated in Example~\ref{ex:non-unique}:
+The following example shows that the strict convexity of $\varphi$ is indeed a necessary assumption for the uniqueness of the extremal map.
+Indeed, in the case when $\varphi(t) = t$, although \eqref{Inequality} holds, the mean distortion functional has infinitely many minimizers.